sjelassi/transformers_ssm_copy/README.md

 ## About

-This repository gathers the experiments for the paper "Repeat After Me: Transformers are Better than State Space Models at Copying".
+This repository gathers the experiments for the paper [Repeat After Me: Transformers are Better than State Space Models at Copying](https://arxiv.org/abs/2402.01032).
 The experiments divide in two parts:

 - Synthetic experiments: this covers three tasks: standard copy, prefix key veriant of the n-gram lookup task and the suffix key variant.
 The models we consider are Transformers (with RoPE, NoPE, ALiBi and Hard-ALiBi positional encodings), Mamba and LSTM.